oleksandrpravosudko-okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/groups/index.md

 | id        | ID of the Group to update     | URL       | String                            | TRUE     |         |
 | profile   | Updated Profile for the Group | Body      | [Profile object](#profile-object) | TRUE     |         |

-> **Note:** All Profile properties must be specified when updating a Groups's Profile.
+> **Note:** All Profile properties must be specified when updating a groups's profile.
 Partial updates aren't supported.

 ##### Response parameters